Student government and participation

 Aside from the formal evaluation process, you will also be able to voice your opinion about the programme more informally.
 Some lecturers hold Course Feedback Groups during the period to gather input for the remainder of the course.
 If you choose to take part in this, you can have direct impact on your own learning.

-Furthermore, the bachelor coordinator will give first-year students the opportunity to be part of a panel to discuss courses and other education-related matters.
-The panel convenes after each period.
+Furthermore, the Bachelor Coordinator will give first-year students the opportunity to be part of a panel to discuss courses and other education-related matters.
+The panel convenes three times a year.

 Finally, there are national opinion polls like the National Student Survey (NSE).
-The outcome and points of improvement of the NSE are also discussed in the Education Board and the Degree Programme Committee.
+The outcome and points of improvement of the NSE are also scrutinised by the Bachelor Coordinator, the Board of Undergraduate Studies and the Degree Programme Committee.

 Would you like to think about how to improve university matters at a faculty level?
 Do you want to have a say on important decisions related to education, research and management?
 Do you also want to gain experience as a board / council member of an organization?
 Every year in spring you can put yourself up for elections for the Faculty Council.
 They are looking for motivated students to join the conversation on the future of the faculty.